filgf/grow3.js/website/learn.md

 ### Rules and Modifiers

-Every Grow3 script consists of a set of **rules** that can be called as functions from other rules.
+Every grow3.js script consists of a set of **rules** that can be called as functions from other rules.
 There are a few buitin rules (such as `cube()` in the example above) that are the basic building blocks for every structure.
-Every rule has a name and an implementation which mostly consists of rule calls (and modifiers - see below) but is just plain JavaScript.
+Every rule has a name and an implementation that mainly consists of rule calls (and modifiers - see below) but is just plain JavaScript.

-Every rule is influenced by grow3's **state** when it is run.
-The state includes the local coordinate system (rotation and scaling), materials to apply and other data that influences the outcome of a rule based on the time it's run.
+Every rule is influenced by grow3.js's **state** when it is run.
+The state includes the local coordinate system (rotation and scaling), materials to apply and other data that influences the outcome of a rule based on the time it is run.

 The state for a rule can be manipulated using **modifiers**.
 Modifiers can be placed inside the rule call arguments for a rule or be called prior to calling a rule.